 RGD Manual Disease Annotations Click to see Annotation Detail View

-lymphoproliferative syndrome ISOB2m (Mus musculus)6483039; 6483039associated with Herpesviridae InfectionsRGD
+B2MHumanlymphoproliferative syndrome ISOB2m (Mus musculus)associated with Herpesviridae InfectionsRGD

-lymphoproliferative syndrome IMP 6483039associated with Herpesviridae InfectionsRGD
+B2mMouselymphoproliferative syndrome IMP associated with Herpesviridae InfectionsRGD

 Objects Annotated